Skip to content

 Physical interpretation:

-• The torch always stays perpendicular to the pipe surface
+• The torch advance direction is always tangent to the circle (direction of motion)

 Step 3: Euler Angle Extraction (ZYX Convention)